 Type of path: Gravel, plus a section of boardwalk.

-Gradient: The Gold Mine Discovery work is rated more difficult as it is steep in places.
+Gradient: The Gold Mine Discovery walk is steep in places, so is rated more difficult.

 Nearest public toilets: Located near the entrance.

 There is an information sign in the undercover shelter at the entrance.